dollerbill/Raspberry-Pi-Temperature-Monitor/README.md

 	mailhub=smtp.gmail.com:587
 	hostname=raspberrypi
 	FromLineOverride=YES
-	AuthUser=YourEmailAddress
+	AuthUser={YourEmailAddress}
-	AuthPass=YourEmailPassword
+	AuthPass={YourEmailPassword}
 	UseSTARTTLS=YES

 In this example you must use a gmail account, otherwise you will need to change the mailhub line in the conf file.

-**Create a Cron job to run the scrip daily and email the results**
+**Create a Cron job to run the script daily and email the results**

 	crontab -e
-At the bottom add:
+At the bottom add this line, and remember to change it to match your specific values:

-	30 12 * * * python temperature.py | mail -s "Pool Temp" your.email@address.com
+	30 12 * * * python {/yourpath}/temperature.py | mail -s "Temp Reading" {your.email@address.com}

 This will email the result of the script every day at 12:30pm.
-Make changes to the Cron schedule by editing the time or the asterisks, which mean "any."
+Changes can be made to the Cron schedule by editing the five positions, which are, in order: minute, hour, day of month, month, day of week.
+Leaving an asterisk in any position will set the value to any (e.g. an asterisk in the 4th position would trigger the event every month, at the timing of the remaining values).